Summer Financial Aid Options

 Students that have not exhausted their loan eligibility over the Fall and Spring semesters can use any remaining eligibility towards their summer charges, provided they are enrolled at least half-time (6 credit hours).

-To learn more about the eligibility requirements and application submission process, visit the Career Center webpage.
+To learn more about more about the program and eligibility requirements, please visit the Career Center webpage.

 |Tri-C Scholarship Opportunities||Cuyahoga Community College has many scholarship opportunities available to Tri-C students.
 We invite all Tri-C students to apply for scholarship opportunities.
 For details visit Apply for Scholarships.|